 Students who have not taken these can register

 after submitting a waiver using this link:

-bring their own laptop to class.
-These will be
+laptop to class.
+The laptop will be used to

 Tue, Fri: 2:30 pm - 3:50 pm,

-Students can ask questions and post comments at
+Students can ask questions and post comments to

-links to the left.
-That way questions are directly
+That way questions are directly linked to materials

 Students are encouraged to use this forum to reply